 Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

-Wifi is available at the airport for a fee.
+Free wifi is available at the airport.

 VIP lounges associated with individual airlines provide business services and internet cafes offer copy and fax services.
 However, conference facilities are only available at hotels in Nairobi.